Jennie421/process_audio_diary/README.md

 ##### Transcript Processing Details <a name="transcript"></a>

+__JL 22/06/16:__
+Only sections relevant to FRESH_17 analysis are explained here.
+For documentation of the original code please visit github page [https://github.com/dptools/process_audio_diary]

 To initiate the transcript side of the pipeline, navigate to the repository folder and run:

 	bash phone_transcript_preprocess.sh

-The script will then prompt for study name and TranscribeMe account password.
-It expects that the audio side pipeline has been run with auto transcription on recently, and new transcripts are now returned by TranscribeMe - if there are no new transcripts available to pull it will recognize this and exit.
-If the later steps of the pipeline need to be run on older transcripts or other transcripts sent outside the scope of the automatic push code, individual modules used in the pipeline can be called separately as needed.
-Logging from the main script is both printed to the console and (for now) saved in the file "transcript.log" newly created for each run under the folder from which the pipeline was called.
-A summary of the new transcripts is also emailed.

 <details>
 	<summary>The transcript side of the pipeline completes the following core tasks for each patient in the study:</summary>

-* Checks the TranscribeMe server for new txt files available matching the expected processed study day naming convention corresponding to the audio file names in pending_audio.
-It then pulls any of these transcripts that it can, placing them in the phone/processed/audio/$transcripts_loc subfolder.
-Upon succesful pull the script will delete the raw decrypted audio from both the TranscribeMe server and the pending_audio folder on PHOENIX, as well as moving the transcript txt file to the appropriate study archive subfolder on the TranscribeMe server.
-It utilizies the phone_transcribeme_sftp_pull.py helper.
-* Converts any new transcripts found under phone/processed/audio/$transcripts_loc to a CSV, placing it in the csv subfolder of that folder.
+1. Converts any new transcripts found under phone/processed/audio/$transcripts_loc to a CSV, placing it in the csv subfolder of that folder.
-* Runs QC on all existing phone diary transcripts, resulting in a newly updated transcript QC output CSV found in the patient's phone/processed/audio folder.
+2. Runs QC on all existing phone diary transcripts, resulting in a newly updated transcript QC output CSV found in the patient's phone/processed/audio folder.
 This occurs via calling the phone_transcript_qc.py helper.
 The primary features computed are:
 	* The number of subjects (different speakers identified by TranscribeMe, for this should usually be 1)
 	* The number of sentences and the number of words, as well as the minimum and maximum number of words found in a sentence
 	* The number of occurences of [inaudible] and [redacted] markers, as well as questionable transcriptions where the word is surrounded by a question mark and brackets to denote the transcriber's uncertainty